 Along the way I have been taught more by the amazing clients who I have had the privileged of working with.
 Their experiences and capacity to survive in the most extraordinarily challenging of circumstances fill me with admiration.

-Supporting others (both parents and individuals) to overcome difficulties such as me and my family have faced is my aim and I believe that a warm, empathic and human approach is the best I can offer to my clients.
+Supporting others (both parents and individuals) to overcome difficulties is my aim and I believe that a warm, empathic and human approach is the best I can offer to my clients.